mandrasch/klimakriseschnelldurchlauf/README.md

 ## Technical background

-Minimal template for OER one pagers which also work with Github Actions, uses some minification and privacy-friendly embeds, but keeps the main goal of simplicity in mind.
+Minimal template for OER one pagers based on markdown content.
+The template uses some minification, privacy-friendly embeds and other goodies such as a visual scroll progress bar, but keeps the main goal of simplicity in mind.
 Based on [startbootstrap/clean-blog](https://startbootstrap.com/themes/clean-blog/) (MIT license).

 **VIDEO: Demonstration of development process: https://www.youtube.com/watch?v=Ju8Sxcw6hkE**